 To take part in a Cycling Time Trials (CTT) event, you should be a member of an affiliated club such as Newbury Road Club.
 However, it is possible to give Time Trialling a try and we offer newcomers a limited chance to ‘Come and Try It’ without needing to be a Club Member.
 We offer a full season of club events with hilly sporting courses, hill climbs, as well as more traditional 10 & 25 mile events, all held on local courses.
 We also run Club Championships and award several trophies at the end of the season.
 Many of these trophies are based on event handicaps or improvements and are often won by newcomers to the sport.

 The easiest way to experience time trialling for the first time is to race in one of the Club's 10 mile events.
-All our Time Trial events are listed on our Events Calendar here or in more detail on our Racing Calendar.
-You can sign up to take part here.
-We no longer take entries on the day, please use our custom Google form for entry.
-These are low-key, fun events in which lots of club members take part.
+All our Time Trial events are listed on our Events Calendar or in more detail on the TT Registration Pages or you can download an at-a-glance calendar of all our 2023 Time Trials here.
+We no longer take entries on the day, please use our TT Registration Pages for entry.
+These are low-key, fun events in which lots of Club members take part.
 Why not come along and give it a go?

 To find out more get in touch with us here